 software for applications where failure can cause very serious consequences such as human injury or death

 Note: IEC 61508–3 [20]: defines Safety-related software as software that is used to implement safety functions in a safety-related system.
-Notwithstanding that in some domains a distinction is made between safety-related (can lead to any harm) and safety-critical (life threatening), this Technical Report uses the term safety-critical for all vulnerabilities that can result in safety hazards.
+Notwithstanding that in some domains a distinction is made between safety-related (can lead to any harm) and safety-critical (life threatening), this document uses the term safety-critical for all vulnerabilities that can result in safety hazards.

 3.1.5 Vulnerabilities